 You can use the following steps to format an FIM boot device and install new firmware from a TFTP server.
-This procedure is based on the procedure Installing FIM firmware from the BIOS after a reboot on page 1.

 - 1. Set up a TFTP server and copy the firmware file to the TFTP server default folder. - 2.
-Set up your network to allow traffic between the TFTP server and one of the FIM MGMT interfaces.
+Set up your network to allow traffic between the TFTP server and one of the FIM MGMT interfaces. - 3.

-If the MGMT interface you are using is one of the MGMT interfaces connected as a LAG to a switch, you must shutdown or disconnect all of the other interfaces that are part of the LAG from the switch.
-This includes MGMT interfaces from both FIMs. - 3.
 Using the console cable supplied with your FortiGate-7000, connect the SMM Console 1 port on the FortiGate-7000 to the USB port on your management computer. - 4.
 Start a terminal emulation program on the management computer.
-Use these settings: Baud Rate (bps) 9600, Data bits 8, Parity None, Stop bits 1, and Flow Control None. - 5.
+Use these settings: - Baud Rate (bps) 9600, Data bits 8, Parity None, Stop bits 1, and Flow Control None. - 5.
 Press Ctrl-T to enter console switch mode. - 6.
 Repeat pressing Ctrl-T until you have connected to the FIM to be updated.
 Example prompt for the FIM in slot 2: <Switching to Console: FIM02 (9600)> - 7.
 Optionally log in to the FIM's CLI. - 8.
 Reboot the FIM.